TonyRipa/Fermat/README.md

 With this approach we can abandon the equal sign (=), and half the operators (at least).

 For notational convenience, instead of always being required to write a 2x2 matrix, we can use a 1x4 vector.
 We can call this relation r.
 In this notation, the previous example can be written r( x , 2\*x , y , 2\*y ).

+#### Functions

+With analogies we have a relation between 4 things .
+For example, we earlier saw r( x , 2\*x , y , 2\*y ) .
+Instead of clustering into 4 parts, it can cluster into 3 parts : r( (x , 2\*x) , y , 2\*y ) .
+The first part is (x , 2\*x).
+The second part is y.
+The third part is 2\*y.
+The last 2 parts are the same as before.
+What type of thing is the first part (x , 2\*x) ?
+Intuitively, it seems to be a pair .
+A mathematician may call it a tuple .
+Can we avoid new types of things ?
+Well, r( x , 2\*x , y , 2\*y ) was a relation, which seems to be a name (in this case r) followed by comma separated entries enclosed in parentheses.
+We may consider (x , 2\*x) to be this same type of object (in which case it would also probably be called a relation) except that it does not seem to start with a name .
+We may relax the constraint that all relations start with names.
+We may have unnamed relations.
+In this case, (x , 2\*x) would be a relation.
+Since it is unnamed, it would be an unnamed relation.
+This seems less a new type and more a clarification of types.
+Though we need not name (x , 2\*x) if we were to name it what would we name it ?
+By exploring how it is used perhaps we can see.
+We can explore the 4 part relation first. r(x, 2\*x, 4, 8) .
+This says x is to 2\*x as 5 is to 10 .
+If we group it with parentheses then (x is to 2\*x) as 5 is to 10 .
+This (x is to 2\*x) seems just like a function, with 5 being the argument, and 10 being the result.
+If this is right then a natural name would be function.
+We could write the unnamed (x , 2\*x) as the named function(x , 2\*x).
+As part of the larger r we could write r( function(x , 2\*x) , y , 2\*y ) .
+If we don't like the word function, we can procede like lambda calculus and use the name λ .
+We can write λ(x , 2\*x) .
+As part of the larger r we could write r( λ(x , 2\*x) , y , 2\*y ) .
+If we name it, and what we name it, are less important then understanding the nature of (x , 2\*x) . (x , 2\*x) appears to behave just like a function, just like a lambda function from lambda calculus.
+By reorganizing the parts of the whole r( x , 2\*x , y , 2\*y ) , we can think of a part of r( x , 2\*x , y , 2\*y ) as a function .
+We don't have to reorganize r( x , 2\*x , y , 2\*y ) into different parts .
+However, if we do reorganize r( x , 2\*x , y , 2\*y ) into different parts, then grouping the first 2 parts together seems to naturally make a thing that behaves in every way like a lambda function.

 ## Dependencies